a023b/a023b/README.md

 ## Hi, I'm Andrew!
-I'm currently a junior studying Computer Science & Design at Stanford University.
+I'm a junior studying Computer Science & Design at Stanford University.

 - I'm currently working on a startup backed by a few small angel investors.
-- Video editing and cooking new dishes are hobbies of mine.
+- Video editing and cooking new dishes are some of my favorite hobbies.
 - Always looking to meet new people!

 If you want to reach out, contact me at: `andbui [at] stanford [dot] edu`